ShoshinX/Game_creation_study/README.md

 To study how to make games

 # Tools
-clang/clang-cl - mainly for fears of cl(msvc) and setting up vcavarsall.bat
-Limit myself to using function/operator overloading in c++ as C
+- clang/clang-cl /Zi
+- cl
+- vcvarsall.bat x64 for 64 bits
+- devenv = Visual Studio for the debugger
+- gvim

+# Type of project
+- Unity build

 # References
 https://guide.handmadehero.org/code/